hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ### 1. Populating Redundant information on Queries

 The `NftInfo` message contains the information related to a given `NFT` instance.
-In the case of `GetNftInfo` query, there are no redundant properties populated, however, the message is used in `GetTokenNftInfo` as-well as in `GetAccountNftInfo`.
+In the case of `TokenGetNftInfo` query, there are no redundant properties populated, however, the message is used in `TokenGetNftInfos`, as well as in `TokenGetAccountNftInfo`.
 Depending on the query, some properties will be redundant.
 For example:
-- When querying for `GetTokenNftInfo`, the `NFT`s returned will populate the `tokenId` property inside `NftId` message even though it will be redundant
+- When querying for `TokenGetNftInfos`, the `NFT`s returned will populate the `tokenId` property inside `NftID` message even though it will be redundant
-- When querying for `GetAccountNftInfo`, the `NFT`s returned will populate the `owner` property inside `NftInfo` message even though it will be redundant.
+- When querying for `TokenGetAccountNftInfo`, the `NFT`s returned will populate the `owner` property inside `NftInfo` message even though it will be redundant.

-Initially the plan was to **NOT** populate `tokenId` on `GetTokenNftInfo` and `owner` on `GetAccountNftInfo`, however with the introduction of the `NftId` message it does not seem consistent to populate only the `serialNumber` property of the `NftId` message on `GetTokenInfoQueries`.
+Initially the plan was to **NOT** populate `tokenId` on `TokenGetNftInfos` and `owner` on `TokenGetAccountNftInfo`, however with the introduction of the `NftID` message it does not seem consistent to populate only the `serialNumber` property of the `NftID` message on `GetTokenInfoQueries`.

-When it comes to `GetAccountNftInfo` query, the `NFT`s returned **could** not populate the `owner` property of the `NftInfo` message, however this will introduce inconsistencies since in one of the queries redundant properties are populated (`GetTokenNftInfo`), but in others, they are skipped (`GetAccountNftInfo`)
+When it comes to `TokenGetAccountNftInfo` query, the `NFT`s returned **could** not populate the `owner` property of the `TokenNftInfo` message, however this will introduce inconsistencies since in one of the queries redundant properties are populated (`TokenGetNftInfos`), but in others, they are skipped (`TokenGetAccountNftInfo`).

 ## References